datanav/docs/DTLReferenceGuide.rst

        |   VALUES(value-expression{1})
        |
        | Returns the values in VALUES that match the pattern in PATTERN.
 The '*' and '?'
          wildcard characters can be used.
 Non-string values are ignored.
+If PATTERN contains multiple string values then only the first one is used.
      - | ``["matches", "a*p*a", ["list", "alpha", "beta", "epsilon"]``
        |
        | Returns ``["alpha"]``.